Skip to main content

 kubectl apply -f <pod-with-pv.yaml>

-Specify <pod-with-pv.yaml> — name of the yaml file with the manifest to create a new persistent volume pod.
+Specify <pod-with-pv.yaml> is the name of the manifest yaml file to create a new pod with a persistent volume.

 3. Verify that PersistentVolume has been created: